 The Cocoi Heron (Ardea cocoi) is one of the largest wading birds in the Tambopata region.
+It is often called the white necked heron.
 Like other herons and egrets, the four foot tall Cocoi spends much of the day wading in shallow water at the edges of rivers, oxbow lakes, and marshes.
 Patiently watching and waiting for fish, frogs, and other small animals that make their home in the same aquatic habitats, the Cocoi Heron catches them with a swift strike of its heavy, dagger-like bill.
 It occurs in naturally low numbers but is seen by most guests of the Rainforest Expeditions eco-lodges because it prefers to spend long amounts of time standing in open areas.

 The Cocoi Heron is easily recognized by the combination of such characteristics as its large size, black cap, white neck, orange-colored bill, and blackish belly.
 They are resident in the Tambopata region although some individuals may migrate up the Tambopata river from savanna habitats to the east during the dry season.
 Like other herons, the Cocoi prefers to nest in colonies and in the Tambopata region, probably does so in the vicinity of large oxbow lakes.
 It has few natural predators although large Black Caimans, Anacondas, and cat species probably wouldn’t pass up the opportunity to catch one given the chance.

 Some interesting facts about the Cocoi Heron:

 - A bird with a Tupi name: Like several other species of South American birds, part of this heron’s name is derived from the language of the indigenous culture that was situated along the Atlantic coast of Brazil before the arrival of the Portuguese.
 The Tupi referred to this large heron as the “Cocoi” or “bird with a hopping walk”.